Kitware/LidarView/LVCore/Utilities/Animation/README.md

 In order to use temporal animations, (ie. for camera paths depending on a trajectory), `scipy` must be installed on the python used by LidarView.
+(run `pip install scipy` on Linux or Osx)

 ## Relevant modules

 ### lib/camera_path.py

 This module contains the classes which define basic camera paths.
 Currently, the following types of camera are implemented:
-  - first person view: the scene is viewed from the current point in the trajectory,
-  - third person view: the scene is viewed from a constant point relative to the vehicle (ie. to the trajectory),
+  - Views that are defined in the scene reference:
     - fixed position view: the scene is viewed from a constant point in the scene reference, fixed compared to the background,
     - absolute orbit: the scene is viewed following an orbit around a point of the scene reference,
+  - Views that are defined in the car/lidar reference:
+    - first person view: the scene is viewed from the vehicle (ie. the current point in the trajectory),
+    - third person view: the scene is viewed from a constant point relative to the vehicle (ie. to the trajectory),
-  - relative orbit: the scene is viewed following an orbit around the car in the car reference.
+    - relative orbit: the scene is viewed following an orbit around the vehicle in its reference (ie. around the current point of the trajectory)

 ### lib/temporal_animation_cue_helpers.py
 This module contains helper functions in order to create temporal animation scripts to use with `smp.PythonAnimationCue()`

-When setting up a `smp.PythonAnimationCue()`, one must provide a python script containing the following methods as shown in [this doc](https://trac.version.fz-juelich.de/vis/wiki/Examples/ParaviewAnimating):

 ```python
 import paraview.simple as smp